 All data within a dataset is encapsulated in discrete, immutable versions.
 Every part of the dataset except for the name, access setting, and published status is versioned.
 All tables in a dataset are versioned together.

 The first version of this dataset was created automatically for you.
-Once that is released, you can choose to create a new version at any time by clicking on the version dropdown menu and selecting "Create new version"
+Once that is released, you can choose to create a new version at any time by clicking the button in the top right "Create next version"